sachmathew/FixedPointNN/README.md

 followed by flags

 flags:
-mnist (train or predict with mnist numbers dataset) file (run prediction on specific image file
+numbers (train or predict with mnist numbers dataset) fashion (train or predict with mnist fashion dataset) file (run prediction on specific image file

 args:
-  mnist
+  numbers/fashion
   -train (trains net)
   -val (generates validation set for model comparison) -plot (trains and validates multiple iterations of model to test for accuracy at varying weight ranges)